-1. To receive, consider and adopt the Audited Financial Statements of the Company and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution:

-"RESOLVED THAT the Audited Financial Statements of the Company for the financial year ended 31 March 2023, together with the Report of the Directors and Auditors thereon, be and are hereby received, approved and adopted."

-2. To appoint a Director in place of Mr. Juan-Francisco Defalque (DIN: 07318811) who retires by rotation and being eligible offers himself for reappointment and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution:

-"RESOLVED THAT Mr. Juan-Francisco Defalque (DIN: 07318811) who retires by rotation and being eligible offers himself for reappointment be and is hereby re-appointed as Director of the Company subject to retirement by rotation."

-3. To appoint a Director in place of Mr. R.K.
-Nagesh (DIN:09690467) who retires by rotation and being eligible offers himself for reappointment and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution:

-"RESOLVED THAT Mr. R.K.
-Nagesh (DIN: 09690467) who retires by rotation and being eligible offers himself for reappointment be and is hereby re-appointed as Director of the Company subject to retirement by rotation."
+- 1. To receive, consider and adopt the Audited Financial Statements of the Company and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution: - "RESOLVED THAT the Audited Financial Statements of the Company for the financial year ended 31 March 2024, together with the Report of the Directors and Auditors thereon, be and are hereby received, approved and adopted." - 2.
+To Re-appoint Ms. Soek Peng Sim (DIN: 06958955) who retires by rotation and being eligible offers herself for reappointment and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution: - "RESOLVED THAT Ms. Soek Peng Sim (DIN: 06958955) who retires by rotation and being eligible offers herself for reappointment be and is hereby re-appointed as Director of the Company subject to retirement by rotation." - 3.
+To Re-appoint Mr. Joydeep Mukherjee (DIN: 06648469) who retires by rotation and being eligible offers himself for reappointment and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution: - "RESOLVED THAT Mr. Joydeep Mukherjee (DIN: 06648469) who retires by rotation and being eligible offers himself for reappointment be and is hereby reappointed as Director of the Company subject to retirement by rotation."